 WITH OG YOU LIVE LIKE THE LOCALS.

 The Global Health program will be split into several styles of accommodation, from sharing local guest houses to dorm-style hostels.
 Though we won’t be doing home stays on this program, we certainly will feel the warmth from welcoming Ghanaian families.
 Being hosted by local families is an incredible way for the team to integrate within the local community.
 Pounding fufu, telling Anansi stories and waking up with the sun can be expected.
-Trusted homestay families have been pre-arranged by OG and has definitely been the highlight for many past participants..
-In addition, the group will at times be staying at other hostels, and guest houses along the way.
-Although some better than others, in each place we stay there will be a safe, and enjoyable place to lay your head!
+Trusted homestay families have been pre-arranged by OG and has definitely been the highlight for many past participants.
+In addition, the group will at times be staying at other hostels and guest houses along the way.
+Although some are better than others, in each place we stay there will be a safe and enjoyable place to lay your head!